GameBridgeAI/ts_serialize/README.md

 FromJson:

-`reviveFromJsonAs` is a provided function export that takes one parameter, the instance type the object will take when revived. `fromJson` is used to revive the object.
+`fromJsonAs` is a provided function export that takes one parameter, the instance type the object will take when revived. `fromJson` is used to revive the object.